OCA/sale-workflow/sale_restricted_qty/README.rst

-This module allows to set mininal, maximal, and multiple-of quantity constraints on product categories and products, and to check and optionally enforce these constraints on sale orders.
+This module allows to set mininal, maximal, and multiple-of quantity constraints on product categories and products, and to check and optionally enforce these constraints on sale orders (either as strict blocking or soft warnings).

 **Table of contents**